sondreb/ume/README.md

 Any operations on the file system is prone to problems.
 Using **ume** is done under no warranty.
 Make sure you take backups before using **ume**.
 The developers gives no guarantee that information created and published using **ume** won't be lost for any reason.
 While great care is taken to avoid problems, you are using the app under your own risk.

+If you loose your private keys, you won't be able to manage your existing content and you need a new invitation to gain access to the community.
+Keep your keys safe on preferably external storage (USB stick).

+## Security

+- The app and gateway does not at any time retrieve your IP address or any unique device IDs.
+Before though of rouge gateway hosts, which could do IP-logging.
+Use gateways you trust.

+- The gateway receives no messages that it can decrypt in any way.
+The gateway have no capability to read any metadata from messages.

+- All content is stored in clear-text and unencrypted within the web browser.
+If your device is stolen, the community information can be read from the device.

+- All content in a community can at any time be exported to a text-based format (JSON) by anyone with access to the community.

+- Users can stay entirely anonymous with only a unique identifier as their "nickname".
+Membership to different communities, will give different unique identifiers and different set of public/private keys.

+- The web browser is notoriously **not a very secure** and safe environment.
+The possibility of XSS (Cross-Side-Scripting) attacks and other forms of attacks on **ume**, could leak information and your private keys.
+There are no way around this, as long as the app is built to run within the web browser without any plugins and installations.

+- If you need privacy and safety of information on a device or computer that can be **lost or stolen**, do not rely on **ume**.
+If you still use **ume** and want better security, ensure you are using disk encryption on your harddrive.

 ## Message Flow